ocenandor/FSE_team1_project/README.md

 This calculator can recognize numbers from photos and then add them.

 ## Get started.
-Building a docker image from the provided Dockerfile:
+Building a docker image from the provided Dockerfile
 - First, clone the repository with project to your local machine:
    ```bash
    git clone https://github.com/ocenandor/FSE_team1_project.git -b master